 Gregg Vanourek and Bob Vanourek are leadership practitioners, teachers, trainers, and award-winning authors.
 This blog draws on a book they co-wrote, Triple Crown Leadership: Building Excellent, Ethical, and Enduring Organizations (a winner of the International Book Awards, and called “the best book on leadership since Good to Great”), based on extensive research and practice, and their interviews with leaders in 61 organizations in 11 countries.
 Check out their manifesto on Leadership Derailers or sign up for their newsletter.
 Twitter: @gvanourek / @TripleCrownLead

-Topics: leadership, leadership development, human resources, training, human capital, human development, learning and development, talent development, high potentials, deliberately developmental organizations, organizational culture
+Topics: leadership, leadership development, human resources, training, human capital, human development, learning and development, talent development, high potentials, deliberately developmental organizations, organizational culture, professional development

 *“Self-awareness, coupled with the feedback necessary to attain heightened states of self-awareness, may be the most important causal mechanism in turning a training and development intervention into higher levels of leadership effectiveness.” -Seidle, B., Fernandez, S., & Perry, J.L.
 (2016).
 Do leadership training and development make a difference in the public sector: A panel study.
 Public Administration Review, 76(4): 603-613.